National Black Bear Day - June 4

 Read informative encyclopedic articles about black bears, or watch popular documentary television programs.

 Take a trip to a national park or nature reserve to see the bears.
 Remember, feeding animals is prohibited for safety reasons.
-A popular place located in the east is called The Great Smoky Mountains National Park.
+A popular place located in the east is The Great Smoky Mountains National Park.

 Find a special website hosting a live broadcast from a bear’s protected space.
 Watch the bear from the comfort of your home.